-As previously discussed, Phase 1 of the Greater Gila County Transit Feasibility Study and Implementation Plan was to determine the needs and feasibility of implementing and enhancing transit services within Gila County.
-Currently there are four fixed-route transit providers within the Focus Area.
+The purpose of Phase 1 of the Greater Gila County Transit Feasibility Study and Implementation Plan was to determine the needs and feasibility of implementing and enhancing transit services within Gila County.
+Currently there are four fixedroute transit providers within the Focus Area.
 Fixed-route transit services operate on a scheduled interval throughout the day and on specific days of the week.
 The four fixed-route transit service providers within the study are: